Dai4200/BEACHHACKSLOL/README.md

 - How we built it
   - We used Flutter to build the application.
-It is compatible with the web.
+It is web-compatible.

 - Challenges we ran into
   - Our code kept crashing various times when trying to run the application.